-It is impossible to summarize aviation policy and procedure(s) without the risk of omitting critical items.
-It is therefore incumbent on each State and District Aviation Managers to maintain an up-to-date reference library with all aviation policy and procedural references.
+It is incumbent on each State and District Aviation Managers to maintain an up-to-date reference library with all aviation policy and procedural references.

 Tactical aircraft bases and other fire users of aviation resources (e.g., air tactical group supervisors) should maintain those applicable portions of the overall aviation reference library.